 When the veggies are almost all cooked, add a chopped stalk of celery or two.

 I don't bother to wash the saucepan before making the roux.
 This is to be a cream soup.
 The flavors from the carmelized parsnip and onions are so good I don't want to wash any away.
 To make the roux, I put two spatches of butter in the pan until melted.
 Turn off the heat and sprinkle in an equal amount of white flour.
 This is not the time to use whole wheat flour for this one!
 Stir with a fork or wooden spoon till smooth.
 Then I slowly mix in a cup of real (whole) milk, little by little so as not to get doughy lumps of buttery flour.
-Stir this white sauce into the soup and season to taste: salt, pepper, parsley***, maybe basil or thyme, as your fancy takes you.
+Stir this white sauce into the soup and season to taste: salt, pepper, parsley***, maybe basil or thyme, as your fancy ta

 *Winter Veggies

-didn't have supermarkets, cheap gas, and cheap refrigeration would eat, here in Minnesota all year long?
+I'm thinking about what people who didn't have supermarkets, cheap gas, and cheap refrigeration would eat, here in Minnesota all year long?
 Think pioneer suppers, think long Lakota winters.
 It just doesn't make sense to eat food shipped from South America, Fuji, or California for so much of the year that we don't have a fresh harvest here.
 Oranges at Christmas are one thing, we don't need this kind of expense and consumption to get good food here.
-(Joan Gussow articulates the concept of local eating quite well in her readable book, This Organic Life: confessions of a suburban Homesteader.
-I recommend the book as an intro to the local, seasonal table)
+(Joan Gussow articulates the concept of local eating quite well in her read

-mall, concientious farms as close to us as possible.
+There is so much we can grow when it's warm and keep through the winter right here in Minnesota!
+I'm hoping do do more and more food preservation myself in the coming years, but for now we're just enjoying the few foods we have put by in the last year, and trying to buy foods that come from good, small, concientious farms as close to us as possible.
 Shopping at the co-op makes this easier, as they label where each offering hails from.
 Paul does most of the shopping, so I just ask him to look for the closest state possible.
 I know he also considers cost.
 Who wants to pay for shipping refrigerated, gassed spinach and tomatoes from California when parsnips are dirt-cheap?

 Another factor is food durability.
 As in, beets are more durable than spinach.
 Foods that have to be eaten within weeks of harvest, that bruise easily, or need refrigeration or chemical treatment to survive until they hit the store shelf, we just avoid in the winter.
 We can eat green salads April through November, right out of our backyards.
 We're not super strict about this--we're in no danger of scurvvy, but as I lear